owap/scenery/README.md

 ## Validing CloudFormation Templates
-Assuming that your CloudFormation script is kept in a file `/tmp/MyCFTemplate.json`, the following block of code shows how the Validator class can be used to invoke the `aws-cli` to validate your template.
+Assuming that your CloudFormation script is kept in a file `/tmp/MyCFTemplate.json`, the following block of code shows how the Validator class can be used to invoke the `aws-sdk` to validate your template.

 ```javascript
 // First, define a callback function to be invoked after validation